MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-views-of-native-objects.md

 - A `ServiceId` - `Id` attribute pair identifies a `UIVisualizer`.
 The `ServiceId` is the GUID of the service the visualizer package exposes. `Id` is a unique identifier that differentiates visualizers, if a service provides more than one.
 In the preceding example, the same visualizer service provides two visualizers.

-- The `MenuName` attribute defines the visualizer name in the drop-down next to the magnifying glass icon in debugger variable windows.
+- The `MenuName` attribute defines a visualizer name to display in the drop-down next to the magnifying glass icon in the debugger.
 For example:

   ![UIVisualizer menu shortcut menu](../debugger/media/dbg_natvis_vectorvisualizer.png "UIVisualizer menu shortcut menu")